Jefferson County declares state of emergency, to require masks in public again

 WATERTOWN — Jefferson County has declared a state of emergency as regional COVID-19 cases spike to unprecedented levels, county officials announced Wednesday.

-In a press conference Wednesday morning at the Jefferson County Board of Legislators Chamber, Chairman of the Board Scott A. Gray, R-Watertown, announced that the county will be re-initiating its state of emergency, hoping to take measures that reduce the spread of the disease and cut down on hospitalizations.
+During a press conference Wednesday morning in the Jefferson County Board of Legislators Chambers, Board Chair Scott A. Gray, R-Watertown, announced that the county will be re-initiating its state of emergency, hoping to take measures that reduce the spread of the disease and cut down on hospitalizations.
 One of those steps includes a requirement for county residents to wear face masks in public.

 The leaders of the county’s three hospitals, as well as public health officials and Fort Drum leaders, stood alongside him during the conference.